Ina Garten Adds This Surprising Ingredient to Her Fruit Salad

 Of course, the dessert is completely customizable, and you can add any fruits you love; you can also alter your yogurt additions depending on your preferences.
 Maybe, for example, you swap out those berries for some pineapple and and mango and substitute that lemon curd for a handful of granola — anything goes.

-While Garten keeps her dish a little boozy (no surprise there!), you can definitely make this recipe using two tablespoons of lemon juice instead of liqueur to get the same effect minus the alcohol.
+While Garten keeps her dish a little boozy, you can definitely make this recipe using two tablespoons of lemon juice instead of liqueur to get the same effect minus the alcohol.
 Not only will the juice brighten up your salad, but it’s also great at preserving the freshness of your fruit thanks to its acidity, which prevents browning.
-If you’re worried that the tartness of your lemon juice may overpower the rest of the dish, you can mix those tablespoons of juice with one teaspoon of sugar to make it a touch sweeter.
+If you’re worried that the tartness of your lemon juice may overpower the rest of the dish, mix those tablespoons of juice with one teaspoon of sugar to make it a touch sweeter.
 Feel free to adjust the ratio depending on what you like and how much fruit you’re serving.

 One thing’s for sure: I know what I’m having for dessert tonight!

 This article was updated on September 23, 2022.